dipankardas011/dipankardas-portfolio/content/diary/Oct24.md

 description = "Let's talk about my October 2024"
 +++

+# Date 2024-10-12
+* some nice good night walk
+* some more market research for ksctl
+* reading about git clone advance blog post by the github team
+* came to know about alternatiev solution for k8s

 # Date 2024-10-11
 * finally utlized set() in real world problem
 * some advance git clone commands